Powder for oral solution

 Things you must do

-In order to replace the fluid lost from the
+In order to replace the fluid lost from the body, it

 is important to drink plenty of clear fluids whilst the effects of Picosalax persist.
 In general you should try to drink at least 250 mL (approximately one large glass) of clear fluid every hour during the treatment day/days.